 Aquilia Barnette was convicted of two murders and sentenced to death by the Federal Government.
 According to court documents Aquilia Barnette would firebomb his ex girlfriends apartment in Virginia which send her to live with her mother in North Carolina.
 Aquilia Barnette armed with a shotgun would carjack a vehicle in North Carolina and murder the driver.
 He would then drive to his ex girlfriends mother home where he shot off the lock.
 The ex girlfriend was able to flee the house and was running down the street when Aquilia Barnette would shoot and kill her.
-Aquilia Barnette would be convicted of both murders and sentenced to death.
+Aquilia Barnette would be convicted of both murders and sent to Federal Death Row

 Aquilia Barnette 2021 Information

 A man accused of firebombing his ex-girlfriend’s apartment and later gunning her down on a Roanoke street will be prosecuted in North Carolina – where he could face a federal death sentence for those and related crimes.

 Aquilia Barnette, 23, was indicted Tuesday by a grand jury in U.S. District Court in Charlotte on charges of killing Robin Williams last June 22 outside her mother’s home on Loudon Avenue Northwest.